CNS capillary telangiectasiae(s) are small, asymptomatic low flow vascular lesions of the brain.

 The vast majority of capillary telangiectasias are completely asymptomatic and discovered incidentally on MRI when the brain is imaged for other reasons.

-They are comprised of dilated capillaries and are interspersed with normal brain parenchyma with a thin endothelial lining but no vascular smooth muscle of elastic fiber lining.
-This is in contrast to cavernous malformations (cavernous haemangiomas) which have no normal brain within their confines.
+They are comprised of dilated capillaries and are interspersed with normal brain parenchyma with a thin endothelial lining but no vascular smooth muscle of elastic fibre lining.
+This is in contrast to cavernous malformations (CM) which have no normal brain within their confines.
+Histology can be mixed with a component of CM.

-Capillary telangiectasias are mostly located within the brainstem and pontine regions and are commonly multiple.
-They have only become widely recognised in the radiology community following the introduction of MRI, as they are not seen on CT and DSA 2-5.
+Capillary telangiectasias are mostly located in the brainstem (especially the pons).
+They are more often solitary, but sometimes can be multiple.
+They have only become widely recognised in the radiology community following the introduction of MRI, as they are usually not seen on CT and DSA 2-5.

-Seen as subtle lesions with no mass effect
+They appear as subtle lesions with no mass effect.

 - T1: typically iso to low signal compared with brain parenchyma